A tender smoked whole cauliflower with a crusty smoked layer and soft cauliflower flesh, perfect as a healthy low-carb side dish or light dinner.

 I love to create recipes with cauliflower because they are low-carb, tasty, and rich in nutrients.
 Below I listed more cauliflower recipes for you to try:

 Have you made this smoked cauliflower recipe?
-Share a comment below to let me know how it goes!
+Try also my smoked mac and cheese and take a minute to share a comment below to let me know how it goes!

 Posted In:Clean EatingDairy freeEgg-FreeGluten freeKetoNut FreePaleoVeganVegetarianCauliflowerAir FryerGrillingDairy-FreeEgg-FreeGluten-FreeGrain-FreeKetoLow-CarbNut-FreePaleoVeganVegetarianLunchSide DishIntermediate